pulibrary/marc_cleanup/README.md

 lowercase_headings - Find records with headings that begin with 3 or more lowercase letters, excluding matches for ebrary.

+x00_subfq - Identify records with x00 headings that have no parentheses around the subfield q data.

+heading_end_punct - Identify records that do not have proper punctuation at the end of the heading.

+relator_comma - Identify records that do not have a comma before the subfield e relator where there should be one.

+relator_case - Identify records that have relators in headings that are not lowercase.

 tab_char_xml - Find records with fields that contain a tab character.
 This is useful for diagnosing where tab characters are appearing, and why.

 heading_spaces - Find records with more than one space in a heading field.
 For indexes that do not normalize spaces, this will remove split headings.